galaxyproject/training-material/topics/transcriptomics/tutorials/mirna-target-finder/tutorial.md

 - Quantification: summarizes the quantifications by transcript
 - Gene quantification: summarizes the quantification by gene

-Each output consist in a tabular dataset with five columns:
+Each output consists of a tabular dataset with five columns:

 - Name: the name of the target transcript provided in the input transcriptome
 - Length: the length of the target transcript